Back

 MD, Manipal College of Medical Sciences

-Nasojugal fat pads, more commonly known as under-eye bags, sit in the soft hollow between the lower lid and the upper cheek — the so-called nasojugal groove.
-They form when the orbital septum weakens with age or fatigue, letting a small pocket of fat herniate forward and bulge under the skin.
-The result is a puffy half-moon below each eye, often paired with a shadowed groove running from the inner corner toward the cheek.
+They form when the thin membrane that holds your eye fat in place weakens with age or fatigue.
+A small pocket of fat then pushes forward and bulges under the skin.
+You end up with a puffy half-moon below each eye, usually with a shadowed groove running from the inner corner toward the cheek.

 Nasojugal fat pads on a young adult man, with a dashed callout around the under-eye region